Last Updated on March 20, 2021 by Julia Wilson

 A new and promising therapy in the treatment of cancer is metronomic chemotherapy.
 The oncologist administers traditional chemotherapy at the maximum tolerated dose (MTD).
 This is the highest dose possible to target the cancer cells while avoiding unacceptable side effects.
 As chemotherapy targets rapidly dividing cells, breaks in treatment are necessary to allow other rapidly diving cells such as bone marrow cells and cells which line the gastrointestinal tract to recover.
 Unfortunately, this also allows tumour cells to also recover, and develop drug resistance, which makes it a difficult balancing act.

 Metronomic chemotherapy involves the continuous (daily or every other day) oral administration of traditional chemotherapy drugs at much lower doses and without the typical drug-free break.
 This interrupts tumour angiogenesis (formation of new blood vessels are necessary for sustained tumour growth and which enable tumour cells to break off and travel to other parts of the body).
-By targeting rapidly dividing endothelial cells which line the blood vessels, blood supply, which supports the tumour, is cut off which starves the tumour and prevents cells spreading to other parts of the body (metastasis).
+By targeting rapidly dividing endothelial cells which line the blood vessels, blood supply, which supports the tumour, is cut off which starves the tumour and prevents cells from spreading to other parts of the body (metastasis).

 An emerging therapeutic which shows great promise for the treatment of skin tumours.
 Chemotherapy drugs are poorly absorbed, but this treatment allows for better penetration by delivering electric impulsions into the tumour after administration of chemotherapy.
 More information can be found here.